Post-Brexit UK-US trade deal could boost economy by 0.16, Government predicts

 Leaving without a trade deal in place was estimated in the November 2018 study at having a 7.6% blow.

-Labour MP David Lammy, a prominent Remain voice in the party, cited the analysis and said: “So now you admit the potential economic benefits of a UK-US trade deal are just plus 0.2% of GDP.

-“In what planet does this boost wages or create jobs for anyone except the Tory Cabinet?”
+Labour MP David Lammy, a prominent Remain voice in the party, cited the analysis and said: “In what planet does this boost wages or create jobs for anyone except the Tory Cabinet?”

 Meanwhile, the UK spelled out in the 184-page document that the NHS will not be on the table during free trade agreement (FTA) talks with Washington.